[ deepsea dawn home | schedule | NSF project | AAG 2009 Session | AAG 2010 | email the prof ]

 Interviews and Case Studies

-The central activity of the course is an interview with a GIS professional in your local area .
-This involves preparation of background documentation, documentation of the interview, interview evaluation, and interview presentation, which you will assemble into a short report with corresponding sections.
+The central activities of the course are an interview with a GIS professional in your local area and the development of an original GIS ethical case study.
+The interview involves recruiting a willing and suitable GIS professional in your area, obtaining informed consent, conducting the interview, and preparation of post-interview documentation.
+Details on how to prepare the post-interview documentation will be provided during the course.
 The purpose of the interview is to learn about the "moral ecology" of the organization within which the professional works.
-The interview may form the basis for an original case study.
+The interview may form the basis for the original case study.
 Or you may prepare a case study about a hypothetical situation.

-Case studies will follow the structure of existing case study documents presented in class.
+Case studies will follow the structure of existing case study documents presented in class, and the main body of the case should be at least 400-500 words in length.
 Ultimately, the goal of preparing your own case studies is to increase:

 • ethical sensitivity with the ability to identify and discriminate among ethical issues: